 - Moisturize your skin.
 Be careful not to use heavily perfumed soaps that strip your skin of its natural oils.
 Be gentle when toweling off after a shower.
 Give the water from your shower a chance to soak into your skin to keep it moist.

 - Eat a plant-based, Paleo diet.
 Cut out dairy, gluten, sugar, and excess alcohol.
 These food cause inflammation in the body which can wreak havoc on your hormones and show up on your skin.
 Eat more greens, clean protein, and healthy fat.
 These foods will give you the ideal balance of nutrients, antioxidants, cellular-level building blocks (fats), and cellular fuel (protein) to keep hormones balanced and skin healthy.
 Dietary supplements can make up for whatever is lacking in your food intake.
 Need help knowing what supplements are best?
-Click here to contact Dr. Scott and ask for his list of top rated supplements to show your skin some love on the cellular level.
+Click here to contact Dr. Scott and ask for his list of top-rated supplements to show your skin some love on the cellular level.
 Don’t forget to include lots of drinking water in your day which takes the nutrients to your skin.

-- Stress can lead to skin break outs.
+- Stress can lead to skin breakouts.
 Take care to evaluate your life and pinpoint areas of stress.
 Take steps to reduce the stress or find healthy outlets for managing it.

 - Notice any unusual bumps or moles?
 Have them checked by a dermatologist especially if the color or shape has changed.
 This can be a sign of some types of skin cancer.

-- Find out how your hormones are effecting your skin.
+- Find out how your hormones are affecting your skin.
 Not everything about your skin can be seen by the naked eye.
 Dr. Scott offers a skin health blood test which can accurately and simply give you a clear picture of your particular hormone levels and what each level means for your skin.

 It’s not all about vanity.
 It’s about maintaining the health of your largest organ!
-Many new procedures and products help provide better pathways for absorption of vitamins and other nutrients vital for building collagen which improves texture, color, moisture, tone, and more.
+Many new procedures and products help provide better pathways for the absorption of vitamins and other nutrients vital for building collagen which improves texture, color, moisture, tone, and more.

-- Microneedling can be used in combination with vitamin and nutrient rich serums.
+- Microneedling can be used in combination with vitamin and nutrient-rich serums.
 Microneedling isn’t just a fad.
 There is solid science showing the benefits!
 Most clients see results after the first treatment!
 Here’s a great video explaining how it works.

 - Fillers are not just for plumping!
 Proper use of fillers can actually help you have healthier skin by replenishing the hyaluronic acid (HA) that your body naturally produces.
 HA is responsible for delivering and maintaining moisture and nutrient levels in skin cells.
 Over time your skin’s ability to manufacture its own HA diminishes.
 JUVÉDERM® is an example of a smooth gel filler that is made of cross-linked hyaluronic acid particles.
 Restylane is another filler shown to stimulate collagen growth, not because of the actual filler, but because of the spreading of the collagen fibers induced by the injection into the skin.
-Also HA provides continuous moisture to the skin by binding up to 1000 times its weight in water!
+Also, HA provides continuous moisture to the skin by binding up to 1000 times its weight in water!